 - 23. The Speaker may cancel his or her appearance at the Event without penalty, provided that: - (a) the Association receives written notice of such cancellation by no later than 60 days prior to the Speaker's first scheduled speaking engagement at the Event; or - (b) in the event that the Speaker's cancellation is by reason of illness or bereavement, the Association receives from the Speaker: - (i) written or verbal notice of such cancellation prior to the Speaker's first scheduled speaking engagement at the Event; and - (ii) satisfactory confirmation, within 2 months of the conclusion of the Event, that an illness or bereavement in fact existed which necessitated the Speaker's cancellation of his or her appearance at the Event. - 24.
-If the Speaker cancels his or her appearance at the Event, but fails to do so in accordance with Clause 23 above: - (a) the Speaker will be responsible for the cost incurred by the Association to rent the room in which the Speaker was scheduled to speak, provided that the Association, upon having made reasonable efforts, is unable to arrange for an appropriate replacement speaker; and - (b) the Speaker will be responsible for all pre-arranged travel and/or accommodation costs (including any additional penalty costs), provided that the Association is unable, through reasonable efforts, to arrange for a replacement speaker to travel and stay in the Speaker's place or otherwise avoid these costs being incurred. - 25.
-The Association shall communicate to the Speaker in writing by no later than 2 months after the conclusion of the Event all costs that the Speaker becomes responsible for as a result of his or her cancellation of their appearance at the Event. - 26.
-Except as otherwise provided in this agreement, the Association will not be responsible for special, incidental or consequential damages in any circumstances, including circumstances arising from the Association's cancellation of the Event or the Speaker's session(s) for any reason or at any time whatsoever.
+If the Speaker cancels his or her appearance at the Event, but fails to do so in accordance with Clause 23 above: - (a) the Speaker will be responsible for the costs incurred by the Association to rent the room in which the Speaker was scheduled to speak; and - (b) the Speaker will be responsible for all pre-arranged travel and/or accommodation costs (including any additional penalty costs). - 25.
+The Association shall communicate to the Speaker in writing by no later than 2 months after the conclusion of the Event all costs that the Speaker becomes responsible for as a result of his or her cancellation of their appearance at the Event.